Metacognitive Training - Videosuite

 |This link contains a video on the confirmation bias.
 Videos relating to jumping to conclusions (see above) may also be relevant here.

-For the video (awareness test), you should ask the group two questions.
+For another video (awareness test), you should ask the group two questions.
 At the beginning, ask participants to watch the video and count how many passes the team in white makes.
 After the video has ended, ask them whether they saw the moon-walking bear.
 This video shows how selective our attention is.

 |Theory of Mind (modules 4/6)||We have created two videos for this module (no sound, language-free):